1. Methodology background

 For longitudinal households, where an observed value is present in one wave but the other wave is missing and therefore requires imputation, an imputed value is drawn from a donor with reference to the observed value or is calculated based on observed relationships or ratios between variables in the donor record.
 The imputation is conducted under edit constraints to ensure that outliers and implausible relationships are not introduced into the data through the imputation process.

 As part of the data cleaning process, cross-sectional outliers were identified on all monetary variables used to compile derived variables.
 Large changes between waves were also identified as longitudinal outliers.
 Outlier thresholds were determined through analysis of the distribution of the data.
-Each variable was analysed and dependent upon the nature of that variable and the spread of its data, and a percentage of the highest and lowest values were identified as outliers.
+Each variable was analysed dependent upon the nature of that variable and the spread of its data.
+A percentage of the highest and lowest values were identified as outliers.
 Not all variables had their lowest values labelled as outliers as low values can be acceptable for some variables, for example, zero values in financial accounts.

-Outliers were checked for credibility through examination of other variables, including the previous waves’ responses, in an attempt to find evidence to support or inform an edit to the outlier.
-This evidence includes the inspection of wealth, through income, assets and debts, and verification from linked variables (comparisons of mortgage value with monthly mortgage payment and remaining term).
-There are reasons to justify substantial longitudinal changes.
-Alterations to working status or household structure, in particular a split in partnership or a house move, can significantly affect the longitudinal change of many variables.
+Outliers were checked for credibility through examination of other variables, including the previous waves' responses, in an attempt to find evidence to support or inform an edit to the outlier.
+This evidence includes the inspection of wealth, through income, assets and debts, and verification from linked variables (for example, comparisons of mortgage value with monthly mortgage payment and remaining term).
+There can be reasons to justify substantial longitudinal changes.
+For example, alterations to working status or household structure, in particular a split in partnership or a house move, can significantly affect the longitudinal change of many variables.

 Amendments were only made to data where sufficient evidence to support an amendment existed.
-In waves one and two, approximately 5% of the data were investigated as outliers, of which a minority of these were amended.
-A more systematic approach was established for the identification of cross-sectional and longitudinal outliers from wave three onwards.
+In Waves 1 and 2, approximately 5% of the data were investigated as outliers, of which a minority of these were amended.
+A more systematic approach was established for the identification of cross-sectional and longitudinal outliers from Wave 3 onwards.

-Information on the creation of the round based weights has been included in the article, Moving the Wealth and Assets Survey onto a financial years’ basis.Back to table of contents
+Information on the creation of the round-based weights has been included in the articles Moving the Wealth and Assets Survey onto a financial years' basis and Changes to the Wealth and Assets Survey weighting system because of a shift in the reporting period.Back to table of contents

 More information on the methods used to compile the output can be found in Chapter 10, Technical details, in the Wealth in Great Britain, Main Results from the Wealth and Assets Survey, 2006 to 2008 (PDF, 820KB) and Chapter 4 in the Wealth in Great Britain Wave 2, 2008 to 2010 (Part 1).